Make Consultations Easier to Request

 Do not make people guess.

-Tell them what is helpful, while making the first step easy.
+Tell them what is helpful while keeping the first step manageable.

-Helpful details may include timing, location, goals, photos, or a short description.
-If you are not sure yet, a simple note is enough to start.
+Helpful details may include timing, location, goals, photos, budget range, or a short description.
+If the customer is not sure yet, explain whether a simple note is enough to start.

 Options: